bbauska/HTML5-Basics/README.md

 <h3>Q. What is difference between Select and Datalist?</h3>

-For the select element, the user is required to select one of the options you\'ve given.
-For the datalist element, it is suggested that the user select one of the options you\'ve given, but he can actually enter anything he wants in the input.
+For the select element, the user is required to select one of the options you've given.
+For the datalist element, it is suggested that the user select one of the options you've given, but he can actually enter anything he wants in the input.

 **1. Select:**